vignesh02/BebopRebopAPI/README.md

 Feel free to make suggestions!

+Some notes:
-Note 1: I am developing this in Eclipse, so this includes project files.
+* I am developing this in Eclipse, so this includes project files.
 You can also use the makefile in the /Build/ folder.
-Note 2: You may be wondering where all of the ArSDK3 lib files are, as built.
+* You may be wondering where all of the ArSDK3 lib files are, as built.
 I simply combined them into a single static library.
-Note 3: You may not like my coding style, and I may not like yours, but I will still happily accept your pull requests.
+* You may not like my coding style, and I may not like yours, but I will still happily accept your pull requests.
 I'll make sure everything stays consistent, so don't let that stop you from contributing.
-Note 3: I've only partially tested this stuff!
+* I've only partially tested this stuff!
 Beware!

 I PROVIDE NO GUARANTEES OF THE FUNCTIONALITY OF THIS CODE, YOUR SAFETY, OTHERS' SAFETY, OR YOUR PROPERTY'S SAFETY!
 USE AT YOUR OWN RISK!